seongsukim-ml/GPWNO/README.md

 ### Materials Project

+The [MP dataset](https://next-gen.materialsproject.org/ml/charge_densities) curated from [here](https://arxiv.org/abs/2107.03540) is the dataset of the inorganic crystalline materials.
+We newly conduct a benchmark from the MP by categorizing the 117,535 molecules into seven crystal families:  triclinic, monoclinic, orthorhombic, tetragonal, trigonal, hexagonal, and cubic.
+We also providied the list of the materials on our experiments in the code.

-The [MP dataset](https://next-gen.materialsproject.org/ml/charge_densities) curated from [here](https://arxiv.org/abs/2107.03540) does not have an official download site, so it needs to be downloaded by handed query by API.
-To download the full dataset, we provide our download code.
+MP does not have an official download site, it needs to be downloaded by handed query by API.
+To download the full dataset, you can use the download code we provide.
 You need to register your API key in
 ```scirpts/MP/download_mp.py``` from [Materials project](https://next-gen.materialsproject.org/api).

 You can download all the MP datasets with this code